 The design of your SCADA system architecture will serve as a bridge between your network's current state and your future objectives.
 The goal here should be creating a perfect-fit solution for your situation.

 Since your network is unique, your perfect-fit solution is probably different than everybody's application.
-This might mean aiming to gain visibility over equipment you haven't been able to monitor before.
+This might mean aiming to gain visibility over the equipment you haven't been able to monitor before.
 It also might mean consolidating visibility of your whole network to one console.
 It all depends on your unique scenario.

-However, you should aim to create a SCADA system that is simple for you manage, from your operational standpoint.
+However, you should aim to create a SCADA system that is simple for you to manage, from your operational standpoint.